directus/directus/docs/cloud/glossary.md

 Node configuration_.
 As needs change on a Project, you are free to reconfigure Node Type as well as the number of Active and Standby Nodes as needed.
 However, you may need to monitor overall system traffic to make informed decisions on Node configuration.
-The [Project Monitor Page](/cloud/projects/#monitor-a-project) provides performance analytics, which can be used to help identify and decide on optimal Node configuration for your Project.
+The [Project Monitor Page](/cloud/projects/#monitor-a-project) provides performance analytics, which can be used to help identify optimal Node configurations for your Project.

 :::warning Standby Nodes